The PCC Farmland Trust ACT Program

 In accordance with our ACT strategy, PCC Farmland Trust will at times have farmland available either for sale, or available under a lease-to-own agreement for qualified farmers.
 For farmers who are ready to purchase property, but might be limited by the cost of land, the Farmland Trust can sometimes arrange a “simultaneous sale”, wherein the Trust purchases a conservation easement simultaneous to the farmer purchasing the land.
 This method of preservation enables a farm buyer to purchase land at the true agricultural value and ensures that the property will be protected as farmland, forever.
 This type of transaction is often a lengthy endeavor and typically involves several years of grant applications.
 In order for the Trust to coordinate timelines, it’s best to reach out before a property search begins, or very soon after a property is identified.

 Whether a direct purchase or simultaneous transaction, all conservation transactions must meet PCC Farmland Trust’s conservation criteria (PDF) and provide significant public benefit.

-Find property available for purchase or lease-to-own on our Current Opportunities page.
+Find property available for purchase or lease-to-own: Current Opportunities (PDF).